benrcole/VreshTwilioBundle/README.md

 About
 -----

+I wouldn't use this if I were you - NOT STABLE

 This is just a wrapper for the [official SDK](https://github.com/twilio/twilio-php) provided by [Twilio](http://www.twilio.com/).

 This version has added control for phone numbers and allows automated provision of new numbers as load requires